charlesmacmillan/GAME-Bonez-Slot-Machine/README.md

 ### <ins>**Next Steps:**</ins>

 - I would like to clean up the spin animation, and make each reel stop independently of the others so you can try to time the slot and win more.
-- Some sound effects may be a cool touch
 - A more complex points system would be beneficial to the playability of this game.